HMRC-ready crypto tax reports

 How accurate is the automatic classification?

 Every disposal is matched against HMRC rules — Same-day → 30-day Bed & Breakfast → Section 104 pooling — in the correct order.
-33 protocol-specific detectors handle Uniswap, Aave, Lido, Curve, GMX and more — protocols that generic tools misclassify as phantom gains.
+33 protocol-specific detectors handle Uniswap, Aave, Lido, Curve, GMX and more — protocols that most crypto tax tools misclassify as phantom gains.
 Anything we cannot recognise lands in a Needs-review queue rather than getting a wrong answer silently.

 What if a transaction is misclassified?